-A project is a defined piece of work that has specific objectives, and has a start and an end to it.
+A project is a defined piece of work that has specific objectives and has a start and an end to it.

 There is no set route to becoming a Project Manager.
 One way to get into this career is to take a postgraduate course in Project Management, which will then equip you with the knowledge needed to enter into a Junior Project Manager role immediately.
-There is a lot of competition for project management jobs, so employers will generally be looking for experience in a Project Manager.
-A course will give you the insight and knowledge, but experience of working on a project and subsequently managing a project will give valuable insight into the different risks and issues that can arise and how to handle different clients.
+There is a lot of competition for project management jobs, so employers will generally be looking for experience as a Project Manager.
+A course will give you the insight and knowledge, but the experience of working on a project and subsequently managing a project will give valuable insight into the different risks and issues that can arise and how to handle different clients.

-For applicants with experience of working on projects, the PRINCE2 qualification is a popular and globally recognised qualification.
+For applicants with experience in working on projects, the PRINCE2 qualification is a popular and globally recognised qualification.
 Many employers ask for this qualification as a requirement, or alternatively the APM qualification which is a more general course about different project management methodologies.

 The Project Manager is usually involved with defining the scope of the project, cost and resources and then manages the project through to completion.
 Alternatively, an organisation may be awarded a project that needs a project manager.
 The scope, cost, time and resources are already defined and the Project Manager is then responsible for making sure the project is carried out – and ultimately finished – to time, cost and quality.
 The Project Manager is usually expected to provide progress reports to senior management throughout the duration of the project, and to manage any scope changes.
 The team of staff working on the project report to the Project Manager, and the Project Manager is expected to give advice regarding issues and to actively monitor and manage risks and issues.

 The working hours of a Project Manager are usually five days a week, Monday to Friday with a minimum of 35 hours per week.
 For experienced and more senior Project Managers that may be managing large projects, additional hours are often expected.